ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 authors:
       - buuz135
       - pansmith
-summary: "A simple proposal on bringing the modded minecraft community together."
+summary: "A simple proposal on mod porting, for developers by developers.
+Now signable!"
-description: "A simple proposal on bringing the modded minecraft community together."
+description: "A simple proposal on mod porting, for developers by developers.
+Now signable!"
 tags: ["proposal"]
 ---